NetApp-openstack-dev/openstack-docs/source/manila/api_overview/section_manila-api-overview.rst

    As from Bobcat release, "Get Progress" operation can provide the current progress percentage of the data being copied.
-The command output will inform the percentage based in the total size of shares (GBs) transfered from source to destination share server, the current state of the migration and the destination share server id.
+The command output will inform the percentage based in the total size of shares (GBs) transferred from source to destination share server, the current state of the migration and the destination share server id.